 We invite anyone who finds interest in what we do, to participate, arrive at the gallery or write to us.

-Michal Rapaport, Abraham Kritzman, Lars Sergel, Hadas Amster, Masha Zusman, Vasilij Parshin, Merav Kamel, Denis Mashkevich, David Raphael Lockard, Reut Yeshayahu and Haya Cohen.
+Michal Rapaport, Abraham Kritzman, Lars Sergel, Hadas Amster, Masha Zusman, Vasili Parshin, Merav Kamel, Denis Mashkevich, David Raphael Lockard, Reut Yeshayahu, Tama Haleli Bar and Haya Cohen.